Strawberry Cinnamon Rolls

 - Let the dough rise for another 1-2 hours, or until doubled in size.
 (The filling will get gooey during this stage.
 Don't fret if a lot of it is in the bottom of the pan!
 Also, if you want to make these buns in advance, transfer them to the fridge at this point.
 Bring them out 1-2 hours before baking, let them come to room temperature and complete their second rise)

-Bake the Breakfast Buns
+Bake the Cinnamon Rolls

 - Preheat the oven to 375°F.

 - When the oven has preheated, place the baking dishes in the oven.
 Bake for 25-30 minutes, or until the tops are golden, then remove from the oven.